 - Can a girl get pregnant during her period?

 Yes.
 Sperm can stay alive for several days in the vagina.
 Even if you had sex a few days ago, the girl could ovulate (release an egg) now and become pregnant.

 - What is the best way to protect myself from STDs and unplanned pregnancy?

 Abstinence!
 Although it’s obvious, the best way to stay safe is to not have sex.
 It may seem like everyone is doing it, but really fewer than half of all high school students have ever had sex.
-Teens are much more vulnerable to both contracting an STD and the effects of them.
+In addition, teens are much more vulnerable to contracting an STD.
 But if you decide to have sex, be sure to use condoms and birth control.Ready to talk to a clinician?
 Click here.